 What to emphasise?

-You will typically build your presentation around the strengths in your case.
-These strengths provide the fortified hilltop from which to venture into more uncertain territory.
-Do not cede the hilltop and get lost in a battle that your opponent wants to fight on ground more favourable to him: always return to the strengths in your case.
+You will typically build your presentation around the strengths in your case; these provide the fortified hilltop from which to venture into more uncertain territory.
+Do not cede the hilltop and get lost in a battle that your opponent wants to fight on ground more favourable to him or her: always return to the strengths in your case.
 As a result, emphasise the strong supporting evidence, the testimony, the documents, the concessions from the other side’s written submissions.
 This is the easy part, however.
 It is much more difficult, and at least equally important, to effectively deal with the weaknesses in your case.

 Dealing with case weaknesses

 As you prepare for the hearing, there are three questions you need to ask in regard to weaknesses in your case: whether to address them yourself, and if so, when and how.